LibRapid/librapid/docs/source/array/array_overview.rst

 	[[1 2 3]
 	 [4 5 6]]

-The LibRapid Array can store arrays of any dimension, though the default limit is 32 dimensions.
+The LibRapid Array type can store arrays with any number of dimensions, though the default limit is 32D.

 ..
 WARNING::
 	While it is possible to change the maximum number of dimensions an array